Uglemat/Malang/README.md

 `#[Elem * 2 | Elem <- L]` is just another way of saying `Lists:Map [@*2.]
 L`, and `#[Elem | Elem <- L, Numbers:Even?
 Elem]`
 is just another way of saying `Lists:Filter Numbers:Even?
 L`.

 In the last line you can see an example of more than one emitter that isn't a filter.
-In that case, it'll try all combinations.
+In that case, it'll try all permutations.

 ##Dicts